bshahr/spex/README.md

     jug status experiments/branin/execute.py

+If you prefer to plot or manipulate the results yourself, you can also run:

+    python gather.py experiments/branin

+which will pickle the results in `results/branin.pkl`.

 Alternatively, the `replicate.py` script will give you the exact command to run on a cluster to submit a job to TORQUE.
 It will look something like: